STEPS TO TAKE IF YOU THINK YOUR ROOF CONTAINS ASBESTOS

 On-site / on your premises

 Based on The Control of Asbestos Regulations 2012, we recommend the following steps to be performed by the contractor:

 - Site inspection to assess the condition and type of roofing (flat roof or pitched roof) and any associated insulation

-- Checking whether there is asbestos on premises, the amount and the condition.
+- Checking whether there’s asbestos on your premises, the amount and the condition.